 Patagonia is a mountain landscape like no other.
 Mountains of sharp, chiseled granite, with some of the world’s most dramatic reliefs, towering above you with breathtaking elevation gains of as much as 3 km!

-One of the world’s most beautiful and majestic granite spires, the unforgettable Mount Cerro Torre in Patagonia, Argentina, is clothed in intense, red alpen glow, its reflection broken by thin layers of ice which formed during the cold, windless night.
-The peak, at an elevation of 3.1 km, towers by 2.6 km over the lake in this image!
+One of the world’s most majestic granite spires, the unforgettable Mount Cerro Torre in Patagonia, Argentina, is clothed in intense, red alpen glow, its reflection broken by thin layers of ice which formed during the cold, windless night.

 The magnificent serrated peaks of Patagonia’s Cerro Torre must be one of nature’s outstanding sculptures.
 There is no need for compelling foregrounds or spellbinding light shows to complete the image; it is all in these pure, simple and beautifully textured granite spires.

-Dwarfed by the granite massifs of Torres del Paine, towering by 2 km over these grass lands. a guanaco rises from rest and strides through the windblown golden grasses of Chile’s Patagonia region.
+Dwarfed by the granite massifs of Torres del Paine, a guanaco rises from rest and strides through the windblown golden grasses of Chile’s Patagonia region.
 The guanaco is a subspecies of lama found in Argentina and Chile’s Patagonia region as well as the altiplano of Peru, Bolivia, and Chile.
 They are very hardy animals and seem to withstand with little effort some of our planet’s most extreme conditions.

 An unforgettable morning in Torres del Paine National Park.
 Gale force winds transform the calm turquoise colored waters of Lake Pehoe into a raging sea, blowing away crashing waves and literally lifting the water off the lake surface, all of this against the unforgettable mountain backdrop of los Cuernos del Paine!